Hints, tips and support before you begin your studies

 Familiarise yourself with the Keele App

-Particularly the events section, as our events and activities begin before the academic year does!
-Have a look at the ‘what’s on?’ section to see the events we’ll be running virtually.
-These are optional but we encourage you to take part in as many as possible to help you begin with your transition to Keele.
-There are also lots of other sections which are useful while you prepare.
+Our events and activities begin before the academic year does, and the Keele App is the place to find out about them!
+Have a look at the ‘what’s on’ section to see the events we’ll be running virtually.
+These are optional but we encourage you to take part in as many as possible to help you begin your transition to Keele.
+There are also lots of other sections which are useful while you prepare too, including the 'Life at Keele' section which gives you a quick overview of key services available to you as a Keele student.

 Peer support schemes at Keele

 At Keele we offer a wide range of peer mentoring schemes to support you through your higher education journey.
-We encourage new students to sign up to the Student Support Buddies scheme - it’s a great opportunity to get chatting about University life to an experienced, trained Keele student.
+We encourage new students to sign up to the Welcome Buddies scheme - it’s a great opportunity to get chatting about University life to an experienced, trained Keele student.